-I’m pretty sure that you’re more than just familiar with the term ‘link building’, and you’re probably aware there are many ways that you can go about it.
+I’m pretty sure that you’re more than just familiar with the term ‘Tiered Link Building’, and you’re probably aware there are many ways that you can go about it.

 However, have you heard about link building on web 2.0s using spun content?
 Believe it or not, people get away with it, and it helps improve rankings.

 Want to find out how they do it?
 This article discusses how some internet and digital marketers leverage these types of links for their websites and properties.